 Deo, R. C. and Syktus, J. I. and McAlpine, C. A. and Wong, K. K. (2009) The simulated impact of land cover change on climate extremes in eastern Australia.
-In: 18th World IMACS Congress and International Congress on Modelling and Simulation, 13-17 July 2009, Cairns, Qld, Australia.
+In: 18th World IMACS Congress and International Congress on Modelling and Simulation (MODSIM09): Interfacing Modelling and Simulation with Mathematical and Computational Sciences, 13-17 Jul 2009, Cairns, Australia.

 |Item Type:||Conference or Workshop Item (Commonwealth Reporting Category E) (Paper)|

 |Additional Information:||Permanent restricted access to published version due to publisher copyright policy.|

 |Faculty / Department / School:||Historic - Faculty of Sciences - Department of Maths and Computing|